Light stringy states: Quantization of strings localized at D-brane intersections

-where in contrast to the NS-sector the mode expansion is over integers instead of half-integers.
-Upon quantization the only non-vanishing anti-commutators are again \eqref{eq anti-comm} where $m$ and $n$ are now integers.

-In the following we will analyze the spectrum.
+In the following we present a prescription that gives the vertex operator corresponding to any state localized at an intersection of two D-branes.
 To this end we need to properly define the ground-state and identify the annihilation and creation operators.
-Moreover, we will determine the mass of various states and finally we derive their corresponding vertex operator.
-We start with the NS-sector which describes space-time bosons and then turn to the R-sector which describes space-time fermions.
+Equipped with the proper ground state definition we derive the OPE's of the conformal fields $\partial Z$, $\partial \ov Z$, $\Psi$ and $\ov \Psi$ with the vacua and excitations thereof.
+With their knowledge one is able to write down the vertex operator corresponding to any state, be it massless or massive.